GWO Working at Height

 Reference to the prerequisite in Version 16.1 has been removed.
 V16.1 remains a valid document until 2nd November 2023 in accordance with our policy to provide six months’ grace period following an update.

 Training providers are encouraged to transition to version 17 at their earliest convenience following release on 2nd May.
+Ireland has secured funding to ensure it has the needed workforce to carryout the many maintenance tasks of wind turbines in the future, read our blog post about

 Background to GWO BST